Secure by architecture.

 Send crypto to an external wallet - the API has no outbound transfer function

-Change your bank account without 2FA - requires authenticator code and triggers a 48-hour hold
+Change your payout bank without an email OTP - bank changes need a fresh code and trigger a 48-hour hold

 Bypass identity verification - every account is verified through a licensed KYC provider

-Access the dashboard with just an API key - dashboard requires email + 2FA separately
+Access the dashboard with just an API key - the dashboard requires a separate email login

 What an attacker can do